ssadkov/yield-ai/C4_Context_Diagram.md

 - Discover investment opportunities with highest APY
 - Execute deposits, withdrawals, and swaps
 - Monitor positions and claim rewards
 - Get AI-powered assistance for DeFi operations
+- Deploy and interact with strategy smart contracts on Aptos blockchain